APAC data centres urged to generate own power

-Apac data centres must make their own power to unlock US$800 billion of investments: Deloitte
+Making own power one of the ways Apac data centres can unlock US$800 billion: Deloitte

+Up to 20% of planned projects globally are at risk of delay due to grid-access bottlenecks

 - Electricity consumption by Asia-Pacific data centres is forecast to quintuple in the next decade.
 IMAGE: PIXABAY

-[SINGAPORE] To unlock a projected US$800 billion in regional investment by 2030, Asia-Pacific data centre operators must urgently pivot to generating their own clean power, according to Deloitte.
+[SINGAPORE] To unlock a projected US$800 billion in regional investment by 2030, Asia-Pacific data centre operators must change how they approach new projects, according to Deloitte.

-Such operators can no longer rely on increasingly strained national electricity grids, said a report from the consultancy, released on Tuesday (Mar 10).

 Electricity consumption by Apac data centres is forecast to quintuple in the next decade – surging from under 200 terawatt-hours (TWh) in 2025 to more than 1,000 TWh by the mid-2030s.